 This may seem like a pedantic difference, but when it comes to the interpretation of quantum physics it is the one that matters the most.
-Consider instead the following questions; which one is true?
+Now, consider instead the following statements; which one is true?

 Let us now investigate in the following section.